mozilla-extensions/firefox-voice/README.md

 ### Install the Mozilla Assistant app

-1. Enable installation of apps from unknown sources [[view screencast]](https://github.com/espertus/mozilla-assistant/blob/master/doc/unknown-sources25.gif):
+1. Enable installation of apps from unknown sources.
+     * On recent versions of Android (Oreo or later), search for "unknown" in Settings, as shown below or in [[this screencast]](https://github.com/espertus/mozilla-assistant/blob/master/doc/unknown-sources25.gif):
      * On older versions of Android (before Oreo), select `Settings` > `Security` (or `Lock screen and security`), then enable the switch next to `Unknown sources`.
-     * On recent versions of Android (Oreo or later), select `Settings` > `Apps & Notifications` > `Advanced` > `Special app access` > `Install unknown apps`, then click on Firefox and allow.
-     * If the above instructions do not work, search within `Settings` for "unknown sources" to get to the appropriate page.
 2. In Firefox, download the [APK (app)](https://github.com/espertus/mozilla-assistant/blob/master/app/build/outputs/apk/debug/app-debug.apk?raw=true) on your Android device.
 Confirm that you wish to open and install it.
 If Firefox won't let you, use Chrome for this step.

 ### Specify your assistant